I am now in Amble Northumberland having cycled from York via Hartlepool and Sunderland.

 As for the Bonaparte's, what an easy bird to find and see.
 I arrived at the shore side of the estuary and there were only two gulls; an adult black-headed and the Yank.
 Cracking.
 Very tame, it paddled and flew and all within a few yards of me, well thirty or so.

-Gary Prescott aka The Biking Birder, is going to cycle for the whole of November, the north-west region of Rwanda.
-Fundraising for Acorns Children's Hospice and the Planet Birdsong charity; there is a JustGiving sites for ACORNS.
-As for Planet Birdsong, there is a link to the side on my blog page for you to take a look at the work they do in Rwanda and how you can help.
-Biking Birder VIII - An African Adventure.
+Gary Prescott, The Biking Birder, is going to visit friends in October.
+Then the plan is to cycle for the whole of November, the south-west region of Rwanda.
+Fundraising for Acorns Children's Hospice and the Planet Birdsong charity.
+For Planet Birdsong, there is a link to the side on my blog page for you to take a look at the work they do in Rwanda and how you can help.
+Biking Birder IX - An African Adventure, Part 2.
+The Return to Rwanda.

 Tuesday, 28 June 2016